jasandoval1/windev_training/objects-and-handles/handle-table/README.md

    +0x000 Header           : _DISPATCHER_HEADER
 ```

 A major anti-climax...
-The member of the event object is a `DISPATCHER_HEADER` structure (or at least, this is the only member provided by the public symbols that we have).
+The only member of the event object is a `DISPATCHER_HEADER` structure (or at least, this is the only member provided by the public symbols that we have).
 The `DISPATCHER_HEADER` is an extremely important structure - it is at the heart of how Windows implements kernel-assisted synchronization, and is the underlying structure that provides synchronization functionality for all of the synchronization primitives that we know and love (events, mutexes, semaphores, critical sections, etc.) However, this a huge topic on its own, so examining the internals of how Windows implements sychronization via dispatcher objects will have to wait for a future exercise.

 This concludes our foray into the process handle table and the internals of the Object Manager.
 Hopefully this exercise has helped you develop an appreciation for just how much is going on behind the scenes to implement the beautiful resource management abstraction presented to us as user-mode programmers via object `HANDLE`s.